Our dulcimer family lost one of its most loyal supporters with the sudden passing

 workshop such as Dulcimer U. In his memory, Waterbound Dulcimers is making this possible

 by sponsoring one tuition only scholarship for a youth or adult.
-The recipient will

-below when applying for this scholarship.
+read the guidelines below when applying for this scholarship.

 HOW TO APPLY